lifeomic/sparkflow/README.md

-# Lifeomic SparkFlow
+# SparkFlow

-Alpha implementation of Tensorflow on Spark.
+This is an implementation of Tensorflow on Spark.
 The goal of this library is to provide a simple, understandable interface in using Tensorflow on Spark.
-With SparkFlow, you can easily integrate your deep learning model with a Spark Pipeline.
+With SparkFlow, you can easily integrate your deep learning model with a ML Spark Pipeline.
 Underneath, SparkFlow uses a parameter server to train the Tensorflow network in a distributed manor.
 Through the api, the user can specify the style of training, whether that is Hogwild or async with locking.

+## Why should I use this?
+While there are other libraries that use Tensorflow on Apache Spark, Sparkflow's objective is to work seemlessly with ML Pipelines, provide a simple interface for training Tensorflow graphs, and give basic abstractions for faster development.
+For training, Sparkflow uses a parameter server which lives on the driver and allows for asynchronous training.
+This tool provides faster training time when using big data.

 ## Installation